IBM/nginx-linuxone/README.md

-# nginx-linuxone
+# nginx-s390x

-NGINX Dockerfile and configuration for container on OCP on the LinuxONE Community Cloud
+This repository accompanies a tutorial for launching NGINX on OpenShift Container Platform (OCP) for the LinuxONE Community Cloud.